-Fall recruiting will be starting immediately.
-Pleased be advised that we cannot provide you with a copy of any non-USD transcript, so you will need to obtain copies directly from the issuing school, if you haven't already done so.
+Please be advised that the Registrar’s Office cannot provide you with a copy of any non-USD transcript, so you will need to obtain copies directly from the issuing school, if you have not already done so.
 You will also need to use your non-USD class standing, as we have no way to translate your rank into our grading system.
 If you are a transfer student, your first opportunity to be ranked at USD will be at the end of the fall semester.

 If you haven't already done so, you MUST open a university email account.
 You will periodically be sent email messages from the administration to your USD email address and you will be held responsible for the information contained in those messages.
 In addition, you will need your USD email account user name and password to see your fall schedule and grades online.